Who we are

 Operating an optics workshop where SAF members can manufacture their own mirrors and equipment.

-Since its very beginning, SAF continues to awards prizes and medals to both members and non-members in recognition of important achievements.
+Since its very beginning, SAF awards prizes and medals to both members and non-members in recognition of important achievements.
 The most prestigious is the Jules Janssen Prize, which is international and is given every year to a professional astronomer in recognition of their scientific work as well as for their contribution to the dissemination of astronomy to the public.
-Famous recipients of the Janssen prize include Sir Arthur Eddington (1928), Albert Einstein (1931), and Georges Lemaître (1936), Michel Mayor (1998), and Reinhard Genzel (2000).
+Famous recipients of the Janssen prize include Sir Arthur Eddington (1928), Albert Einstein (1931), Georges Lemaître (1936), Michel Mayor (1998), and Reinhard Genzel (2000).